luigiberducci/luigiberducci.github.io/_posts/2022-06-07-CIFAR_SummerSchool.md

 ---
 layout: post
-title: Accepted at 2022 CIFAR DLRL Summer School!
+title: Accepted at CIFAR DLRL Summer School '22
 subtitle: This year I have the great chance to participate at the CIFAR DLRL Summer School
 thumbnail-img: /assets/img/cifar-dlrl-horizontal.png
 share-img: /assets/img/cifar-dlrl-horizontal.png